 Imagine a crackling fire, cozy seating, and hours of conversation at a local café in South Lake Tahoe.
-The Brewery at Lake Tahoe and Blue Angel Café are just a few of the local eateries that provide the warmth and ambiance of wood stoves and stone-surrounded fireplaces.
+The Brewery at Lake Tahoe and Revive Coffee & Wine are just a few of the local eateries that provide the warmth and ambiance of wood stoves and stone-surrounded fireplaces.
 Diners can sit back and enjoy a hot cup of cocoa or a mug of mulled cider before heading back out into the winter air.

 While the skiing and snowboarding in South Lake Tahoe are out of this world, don’t miss these other activities in between runs on the slopes.
 Challenging back-country trails, tubing hills, and inviting fireplaces are awaiting vacationers on the mountain.
 Pack up your snow gear and get ready to take on some new adventures this season.

 Expedia Viewfinder joined efforts with Tahoe South to highlight some of the best things to do in South Lake Tahoe in winter. – Expedia Staff Writer